OfficeDev/office-js-docs-pr/docs/tutorials/powerpoint-tutorial-new.md

 ## Customize User Interface (UI) elements

-Complete the following steps to customize the task pane UI.
+Complete the following steps to add markup that customizes the task pane UI.

 1. In the **Home.html** file, replace `TODO2` with the following markup to add a header section and title to the task pane.
 Note: